+Share of income from associates and joint ventures for the year ended 31 December 2020 was U.S.\$444 million, a 289 per cent. increase from U.S.\$114 million for the year ended 31 December 2019.
+This reflected strong contributions from Collahuasi and Viterra, partially offset by a continuing decrease in income from Cerrejón, as well as from Antamina (which was subject to a temporary suspension due to COVID-19).

-Share of income from associates and joint ventures for the year ended 31 December 2019 was U.S.\$114 million, an 89.1 per cent. decrease from U.S.\$1,043 million in 2018.
+Share of income from associates and joint ventures for the year ended 31 December 2019 was U.S.\$114 million, an 89.1 per cent. decrease from U.S.\$1,043 million for the year ended 31 December 2018.
 The decrease was principally due to a significant decrease in income from Cerrejón, reflecting lower demand in the Atlantic coal market and the impairment of U.S.\$435 million, as described in "-Significant items" above.

-Share of income from associates and joint ventures for the year ended 31 December 2018 was U.S.\$1,043 million, a 9.9 per cent. decrease from U.S.\$1,158 million in 2017.
-The decrease was due to challenges in the agricultural and aluminium markets, which resulted in lower earnings from Glencore Agri and Century Aluminum, respectively.

-(Loss)/gain on disposals and investments
+Loss on disposals and investments